-OSHA solicits public comment concerning its request for an extension of the information collection requirements contained in the 1,2-Dibromo-3-Chloropropane Standard (the “DBCP” Standard) (29 CFR 1910.1044).
+OSHA solicits public comments concerning its proposal to extend the Office of Management and Budget's (OMB) approval of the information collection requirements specified by the 1,2-Dibromo-3-Chloropropane (DBCP) Standard (29 CFR 1910.1044).

 FOR FURTHER INFORMATION CONTACT:

-The information collection requirements specified in the DBCP Standard protect employees from the adverse health effects that may result from their exposure to DBCP.
-The 1,2-Dibromo-3-Chloropropane standard requires employers to: Monitor employees' exposure to DBCP; monitor employee health; and medical records; and provide employees with information about their exposures and health effects of exposure to DBCP.
+The information collection requirements in the DBCP Standard provide protection for workers from the adverse health effects associated with exposure to DBCP.
+In this regard, the DBCP Standard requires employers to: Monitor workers' exposure to DBCP; monitor worker health, and provide workers with information about their exposures and the health effects of exposure to DBCP.

 II.
 Special Issues for Comment

 OSHA has a particular interest in comments on the following issues:

 - Whether the proposed information collection requirements are necessary for the proper performance of the Agency's functions, including whether the information is useful;

 - The accuracy of OSHA's estimate of the burden (time and costs) of the information collection requirements, including the validity of the methodology and assumptions used;

 - The quality, utility and clarity of the information collected; and

 - Ways to minimize the burden on employers who must comply; for example, by using automated or other technological information collection and transmission techniques.